FAQ

 ping 10.189.184.1

-I want to route specific subnets?
+How can I route specific subnets?

 Use the ClientRoutes setting on the VPN settings page to specify the default route the client should use.